TomWhitwell/MTM_Speaker_One/readme.md

 ### My goals with this project:
 * I'd never made a speaker before, and wanted to try.
+* I'm no kind of audiophile, and don't want to go too far down that rabbit hole.
 * I was super inspired by the [Ojas Artbook](https://ojas.nyc/products/ojas-bookshelf-speaker-kit-v1-0) speaker kit, but they were out of stock, in the US and a little to big and expensive for me.
 * I don't really have the space or the confidence to do any serious woodwork (cutting and routing) so wanted to try ordering CNC cut parts and glueing them together.
 * I wanted something that would sound and look better than the Q Acoustics 3010 speakers I bought from Richer Sounds a few years ago.
 I wanted reasonably deep bass, decent volume from a little digital amp and a sound that wasn't boxy.